bnbalsamo/cookiecutter-flask_api_template/README.md

 tools should be installed by a ```pip -r requirements_dev.txt``` in your project virtualenv.

 Inspiration (and some code) taken from [audreyr's pypackage template](https://github.com/audreyr/cookiecutter-pypackage)

+For a more general template for any python package see [bnbalsamo/cookiecutter-pypackage](https://github.com/bnbalsamo/cookiecutter-pypackage)